dieghernan/igoR/tests/testthat/_snaps/igo_dyadic.md

     Code
       n <- igo_dyadic("USA", "Cuba", 1900)
     Message
-      Country 'cuba' was not in the state system in the selected years.
+      State 'cuba' was not in the state system in the selected years.
     Condition
       Warning in `igo_dyadic()`:
-      No dyadic results found with the required arguments.
+      No dyad-year results found with the required arguments.

 ---